Wolvesey Castle: Henry of Blois

-Giffard's successor, Henry of Blois, brother of King Stephen added a second hall to the west between 1135 and 1138.
+Under Giffard's successor, Henry of Blois, brother of King Stephen, the palace was given a piped water supply which at the time of its rediscovery by archaeologists in the late 1960s was one of the earliest examples of a piped water supply in a medieval building in England.
+Henry of Blois also added a second hall to the west between 1135 and 1138.

-Winchester came under siege during the Rout of Winchester in 1141 by the Empress Matilda during the period of civil war known as The Anarchy, and held out for three weeks until relieved by Stephen's wife, Matilda.
-Subsequently Henry, the brother of Stephen, King of England, enlarged and fortified the palace by building a curtain wall, giving the palace the appearance of a castle.
+Winchester came under siege during the Rout of Winchester in 1141 by the Empress Matilda during the period of civil war known as The Anarchy, and held out for three weeks until relieved by Henry's sister-in-law Queen Matilda.
+Subsequently Henry enlarged and fortified the palace by building a curtain wall, giving the palace the appearance of a castle.

 Later history

-In June 1216, Oliver fitz Regis defended the buildings when they were besieged by Prince Louis of France during the First Barons' War.
+In June 1216, Oliver fitz Regis defended the buildings when they were besieged by Louis of France during the First Barons' War.

-The palace was the location of the wedding breakfast in 1554 of Queen Mary and Philip II of Spain.
+The palace was the location of the wedding breakfast in 1554 of Queen Mary I and King Philip.
 It was destroyed by the Roundheads during the English Civil War in 1646.
 The ruins are located next to the existing bishop's palace, and are currently owned and maintained by English Heritage.